camunda-community-hub/camunda-platform-7-mail/README.md

 ## How to use it?

-The extension is build on top of the [Connectors API](http://docs.camunda.org/manual/latest/reference/connect/) and provide some connectors for interacting with emails.
-The connectors can be used inside a process as implementation of a service task and are referenced by id.
+The extension is built on top of the [Connectors API](http://docs.camunda.org/manual/latest/reference/connect/) and provides some connectors for interacting with emails.
+The connectors can be used inside a process as an implementation of a service task and are referenced by id.
 Use the Camunda Modeler to configure it.

 ```xml
 <serviceTask id="sendMail" name="Send Mail Task">